ANTsX/ANTsR/README.md

 * login to kitematic with your docker username

-* search for `stnava/antsr` in the kitematic repository search bar
+* search for `stnava antsr` in the kitematic repository search bar

-* create a new container from `stnava/antsr`
+* create a new container from `stnava antsr`

-* execute the container
+* start the container

+* type the "access url" address into a browser to run rstudio with antsr. it should be something like `http://192.168.99.100:32989/`

 ## Usage
 Load the package: